Want to earn continuing education credit for this article? Learn more.

 Despite their recurring presentation of suffering, practitioners who acknowledge the immense pain of their clients with FMS can be a welcome source of comfort.
-These individuals are not just complainers looking for sympathy, they live a life drastically impeded by ongoing pain.
-In fact, an online survey conducted by Synovate Healthcare in March 2011 and developed by the National Fibromyalgia Association, the American Pain Foundation, and Pfizer Inc. demonstrates the far reaches of FMS.
+These individuals are not just complainers looking for sympathy.
+They live a life drastically impeded by ongoing pain.
+An online survey conducted by Synovate Healthcare and developed by the National Fibromyalgia Association, the American Pain Foundation, and Pfizer Inc. demonstrated the far reaches of FMS.

-Completed by over 2,500 people with diagnosed FMS, this survey brings the reality of living with this disorder to the public’s attention.
-The survey’s key findings include:
+Completed by over 2,500 people with diagnosed FMS, this survey brought the reality of living with this disorder to the public’s attention.
+The survey’s key findings included:

 - 68 percent of respondents say their pain limits their ability to care for their family.

 - 95 percent of the 650 respondents with children under 18 say their pain affects parenting duties, making it difficult to manage their kids’ schedules, enjoy their kids’ milestones and manage their household.

 - 98 percent of respondents indicated they have compensated for or attempted to compensate for their pain by changing their daily routine to make life easier or more bearable.